siliconflow/onediff/onediff_sd_webui_extensions/README.md

     OneDiff supports dynamically switching LoRA without  recompiling the model, because the model with LoRA and the one without LoRA share the same parameter pointer, which have already been captured by the static graph.

-3. What's the time cost of LoRA switching?
+3. What's the time cost of LoRA fusing?

-    The time cost of fusing LoRA parameters is approximately 700 ms per LoRA.
+    The initial few times of LoRA fusing may take a bit of time (1~2s), but when stabilized, the time cost is ~700ms.

 4. Will LoRA fusing affect the inference efficiency of the model?